Profile/ticket-app-microservice/README.md

 ## Start skaffold
 #### Run `skaffold dev`

-## If you see one the below error please type on screen `thisisunsafe`
+## If you see on the below error please type on screen `thisisunsafe`
 ![Invalid ssl](./ssl_error.png)

 ## Get secret list (optional)